Yay295/AssignmentProblemComparison/README.md

 The [University of Melbourne] code doesn't actually solve it for you, but guides you along to a solution.
 I included it anyways since it must have some code to be able to guide you "correctly".

 [Vamsi Kundeti]'s code passed my first test without crashing, but I wasn't able to determine what result it found.
 The code is a mess, and since it crashed on the second and third test I didn't bother checking the first more closely.
+I have not included the code in this repository because it is a somewhat large library.
+I *have* included the Python script I used to generate the test cases.
+This library takes a file as input, with the matrix to check formatted in a specific way.
+My Python script generates files in the correct format to be used by this library.

 ### Actual Times